andreasmhallberg/al-kitaab-dialecttexts/README.md

 # Orthography

 The transcripts are written with Arabic script.
 I have tried to follow the orthographic practices of *Al-Kitaab*, which often follows Standard Arabic orthography, even when I think it is at odds with orthographic practices of written Syrian Arabic (e.g. the 3ms enclitic pronoun is here ـه as in the book rather the conventional ـو).
-Dialectal phonology is reflected in the spelling some words idiosyncratically (e.g. تلاتة) but not in others (e.g. الحقيقة).
+Dialectal phonology is reflected in the spelling some words (e.g. تلاتة) but not in others (e.g. الحقيقة).

 # Teaching procedure